Louisville vs. Kentucky NCAA Football Odds, Plays and Insights | November 27, 2021

 - Kentucky has seven wins against the spread in 11 games this season.

-- This season, the Wildcats have won ATS in each of their two games as an underdog of 3 points or more.
+- The Wildcats have always covered the spread this year when underdogs by 3 points or more.

-- Kentucky's games this season have hit the over on six of 11 set point totals (54.5%).
+- Kentucky's games this season have gone over the point total in 54.5% of its opportunities (six times in 11 games with a set point total).

-- When Kentucky churns out over 391.8 yards, the team is 4-2 against the spread and 5-1 overall.
+- Kentucky is 4-2 against the spread and 5-1 overall when the team amasses more than 391.8 yards.

-- The Wildcats have turned the ball over 20 times this season, five more turnovers than the Cardinals have forced (15).
+- The Wildcats have turned the ball over five more times (20 total) than the Cardinals have forced a turnover (15) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.